olc-digital/amanda-brookfield/src/pages/blog/2011-01-01-winter-newsletter-2011.md

 when I was fretting, about Work and Life and how to fit it all in.
 After it, God willing, there will be January.
 And February.
-The 'organising' part of me has made some preparation for these too, in the form of the acquisition of a super-lightweight snow shovel off Amazon (an American one…they know a thing or two over there about clearing their drives…on the East coast anyway) as well as a set of 'snow-gripper' thingamies to attach to my shoes/boots.
+The 'organising' part of me has made some preparation for these too, in the form of the acquisition of a super-lightweight snow shovel off Amazon (an American one... they know a thing or two over there about clearing their drives... on the East coast anyway) as well as a set of 'snow-gripper' thingamies to attach to my shoes/boots.
 This is not because I am totally decrepid.
 Not yet.
 I am relatively advanced in years, but also relatively fit.
 No, the problem is that we live in a 'dip' – surrounded on all sides by steep hills.
 During the last two snowy winters I discovered that this could mean even walking to the local shops was impossible, or at least mildly dangerous – the challenge of getting to the shops only surpassed by the far greater difficulty of slithering safely home again, overladen bags banging